dfab-teaching/robotic-fabrication-in-architecture/README.md

 Welcome to **Robotic Fabrication in Architecture**, a course dedicated to beginner-friendly creative coding sessions and exercises for building architecture with robots.

-In these sessions, we will introduce computational methods for architecture, fabrication & construction, incentivising computational literacy.
-Students will learn the theoretical background and basic implementation details of fundamental datastructures and algorithms, and to plan and control robot tasks in CAD environments using the **[COMPAS](https://compas-dev.github.io/)** and **[COMPAS FAB](https://gramaziokohler.github.io/compas_fab/latest/)** framework, and other open-source libraries.
+In these sessions, we will introduce computational methods for architecture, fabrication & construction, and incentivising computational literacy.
+Students will learn the theoretical background and basic implementation details of fundamental data structures and algorithms and plan and control robot tasks in CAD environments using the **[COMPAS](https://compas-dev.github.io/)** and **[COMPAS FAB](https://gramaziokohler.github.io/compas_fab/latest/)** framework, and other open-source libraries.

 ## Session Blocks